 Gloves/winter hat and summer hat

 I ended up needing all of the above.
 You’ll want a warm pair of gloves and a winter hat in case it gets very cold the higher you get.
-I travelled in the first week of November and it was snowing by the time we reached the Three Towers in Torres del Paine, so I was bundled up like a snowman.
+I travelled in the first week of November and it was snowing by the time we reached the Three Towers in Torres del Paine.
+I was bundled up like a snowman.
 By the time we reached Argentina a few days later, I was in a vest-top and sun-hat trying not to burn in Los Glaciares!
 If you don’t want to be caught off guard it’s best to bring it all.

 A personal medical kit with paracetamol, insect repellent, plasters, tissues and anti-bac hand gel.

 The middle of a national park is not a great place to find yourself needing paracetamol – so always pack some just in case.
-Anti-bacterial hand gel is also necessary, not all the hikes have toilets and even the ones that do, don’t always have soap.
+Anti-bacterial hand gel is also necessary.
+This is because not all the hikes have toilets and even the ones that do, don’t always have soap.
 With this in mind, always take a small pack of tissues and a zip-lock bag too.
 Some of the bathrooms don’t have toilet paper and if you end up using the great outdoors, you MUST take the toilet paper back with you to dispose of.
 (On this note, the hike to the Base of the Towers had two toilet stops on the route which was enough for everyone.
 Both were real toilets and provided paper.
 The Laguna de los Tres hike has one bathroom, which was a long-drop and did not provide toilet paper.
 These are the two longest hikes included on the Tucan Travel tour.)

 Also remember your personal toiletries.